wittyphoenix/WittyMetroidReduxPatches/README.md

 **Potential future patches**

 * Make the 1 way green gate from Maridia to Brinstar stay open
-  * This is an annoying little noob trap... very easy for a new player to forgot these gates close behind you. forces you to repeat a chunk of maridia if you forget.
+  * This is an annoying little noob trap... very easy for a new player to forget these gates close behind you. forces you to repeat a chunk of maridia if you forget.
 * Set autorun to "Off" as the default
   * Redux has it "on" by default. significantly changes the pace of the game imo
 * Remove ability for powerbomb to reveal tiles